 Hollybank Mountain Bike Park

-Hollybank Mountain Bike Park is only twenty minutes north east of Launceston.
-There are three main trails to explore which are suited to a range of abilities.
-Those who are not faint hearted can be challenged with the rocky and rugged Juggernaught track, a ten kilometre downhill adventure.
-It’s the track that’s got the experts talking and tight twists and rugged terrain guarantee an exhilarating ride out in the wilderness!
-Slightly less challenging is the 4km intermediate Tall Timbers trail featuring sustained climbs and descents and lots of twists, turns and drops.
+Hollybank Mountain Bike Park is only 20 minutes north-east of Launceston.
+There are three main trails to explore, which suit a range of abilities.
+Those who are not faint-hearted can challenge themselves with the rocky and rugged Juggernaut track, a 10km downhill adventure.
+It’s the track that’s got the experts talking; its tight twists and terrain guarantee an exhilarating ride in the wilderness!
+Slightly less challenging is the 4km intermediate Tall Timbers trail featuring sustained climbs and descents and lots of curves and drops.

 For those not quite so brave, the 5.5km No Sweat loop passes through a wide range of vegetation and terrain with no significant climbing and an all-weather trail surface that makes it ideal for year-round riding pleasure.
 There is also a skills area with a pump track and a jump track.

-Visitors have free entry to the Hollybank Park, and if you’re growing tired of the mountain bikes there’s also a zipline, segway tours and tree ropes to explore.
-Plus, when your legs are too tired from riding, our Holm Oak Cellar Door is a short 40 minute drive away to end the day with a glass of Tasmanian Pinot Noir in front of the fire!
+Visitors have free entry to the Hollybank Park, and if you want to take a break from the mountain bikes, there’s also a zipline, Segway tours and tree ropes.
+Plus, when your legs need a rest, our Holm Oak Cellar Door is a short 40-minute drive away – a perfect way to end the day with a glass of Tasmanian Pinot Noir in front of the fire!

 Details: Hollybank Wilderness Adventures

 Trevallyn Nature Recreation Area